 Posted Nov 11, 2010

-Keep in mind that the only two ingredients necessary for an erection is to be aroused and to be relaxed.
-When one of those natural functions is interfered with you may experience erectile difficulties.
+Keep in mind that the only two ingredients necessary for an erection are to be aroused and to be relaxed.
+When something interferes with one of those natural functions, you may experience erectile difficulties.

-No doubt is you are experiencing a medical issue and cannot obtain an erection on your own due to vascular issues, a disability or other medical circumstance than erectile medications may be a life saver for you guys.
-I am speaking to the other men in the population who are dodging their sexual difficulties and hiding behind a prescription because it may be easier for them than figuring out why their penis's are not standing up during sexual encounters.
+If you are experiencing a medical issue and cannot obtain an erection on your own due to vascular issues, a disability, or other medical circumstance than erectile medications may be a lifesaver.
+I am speaking to the other men in the population who may be dodging their sexual difficulties by hiding behind a prescription, because it may be easier than exploring the problem.

-What I mean by masturbate but be careful is pay attention to the way you are masturbating and the material of what you are masturbating to.
-Some men when the masturbate use such a rough stroke and touch that the arousal and pleasure of doing it that way cannot be duplicated in partner sex.
-With that being said, just pay attention to making moves on yourself that can be done in the bedroom you share with your partner.
+What I mean by "masturbate, but be careful" is pay attention to the way you are masturbating and the material of what you are masturbating to.
+Some men use such a rough stroke and touch that the arousal and pleasure of doing it that way cannot be duplicated in partner sex.
+With that being said, just pay attention to pleasuring yourself in a way that can be done in the bedroom you share with your partner.
 Also, pay attention to your explicit materials.
-If you are pleasuring yourself watching material that is so different from when you are with your partner you may be setting yourself up for erectile and arousal problems.
-Try to watch material that is relational in nature or somehow depicts a story of two lovers being together, this will help work with your arousal pattern you are trying to create in your relationship.
-The other old fashioned idea is to just look at 2D images (magazines or books) that don't have the same arousal level as watching videos or looking online.
-2D image porn may seem not as exciting at first but after a while you will begin to notice a desensitization that is happening and a resensitization that happens in real life with your sexual partner.
+If you are pleasuring yourself watching material that is so different than your experience with your partner, you may be setting yourself up for erectile and arousal problems.
+Try to watch material that is relational in nature or somehow depicts a story of two lovers being together.
+This will help work with the arousal pattern you are trying to create in your relationship.
+The other old fashioned idea is to just look at 2D images (magazines or books) that don't have the same arousal level as watching porn online.
+2D image porn may not seem as exciting at first, but after a while, you will begin to notice a resensitization that happens in real life with your partner.

-A very smart man, psychologist and mentor of mine named Dr. David Schnarch one said that "The bedroom and sexual relationships are the cradle of adult development".
-Think about this and open your eyes and your mind about why you are having this problem.
+A very smart man, psychologist, and mentor of mine.
+Dr. David Schnarch, once said: "The bedroom and sexual relationships are the cradle of adult development."
+Open your eyes and your mind about why you are having this problem.